-Follow the Install dependencies section of the Quick Start for deployment/evaluation guide instructions to set up kolla and kolla-ansible dependencies.
+Follow the Install dependencies section of the Quick Start guide instructions to set up kolla and kollaansible dependencies.
 Follow the instructions in either the Install kolla for development section or the Install kolla for deployment or evaluation section to install kolla and kolla-ansible.